microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaAttributeSet.md

 ### -Description

-Description for the attribute set.
+Description of the attribute set, up to 128 characters long, including Unicode characters.
+This description can be changed later.

 ```yaml
 Type: System.String